 Tree propagation and care are the responsibilities of the Forest City Plants Urban Nursery Network until trees are ready to be transplanted within the community.

-After planting, community partners take on the responsibility for tree care and maintenance.
+After planting, community partners take on tree care and maintenance.

 Shrubscriber trees are 1 to 3 years old when we plant them and are typically 10 and 24 inches tall, depending on the species.